Frequently Asked Questions

 What are the main differences between Gatsby and Next.js?

-What are the ideal use cases for Gatsby and Next.js?
+Which use cases are best suited for Gatsby and which for Next.js?

 How does data fetching differ between Gatsby and Next.js?

-Does Hygraph integrate with both Gatsby and Next.js?
+How does Hygraph integrate with Gatsby and Next.js?

 What security and compliance certifications does Hygraph have?